-The field of genetic research has advanced with surprising speed and has shown that human chromosomal aberrations are classified as the main causes of fetal death or are accompanied by mental retardation.
+Genetic research has advanced with surprising speed and has shown that human chromosomal aberrations are the leading causes of fetal death or are accompanied by mental retardation.

 Since chromosomes can be delineated only during mitosis, it is necessary to examine the material in which there are many dividing cells.

-This can usually be achieved by culturing blood or skin cells , since only cells in the bone marrow (which are not easily sampled except during severe disease such as leukemia) have sufficient mitosis in the absence of artificial culture.
+This can usually be achieved by culturing blood or skin cells since only cells in the bone marrow (which are not easily sampled except during severe diseases such as leukemia) have sufficient mitosis in the absence of artificial culture.

-After growth, the cells are fixed on slides and then stained with a variety of specific DNA stains that allow the delineation and identification of the chromosomes.
+After growth, the cells are fixed on slides and then stained with various specific DNA stains that allow the delineation and identification of the chromosomes.

 In a typical micrograph, the 46 human chromosomes (the diploid number) are arranged in homologous pairs, each composed of a member derived from the mother and one derived from the father.

 All the chromosomes are numbered, except the X and Y chromosomes, which are the sex chromosomes.
-In humans, as in all mammals, the normal female has two X chromosomes and the normal male has an X chromosome and a Y chromosome.
+As in all mammals, the average female has two X chromosomes, and the typical male has an X chromosome and a Y chromosome.

-The female is thus the homogametic sex, since all its gametes normally have an X chromosome.
+The female is thus the homogametic sex since all its gametes typically have an X chromosome.

-The male is heterogametic, since it produces two types of gametes: one type that contains an X chromosome and the other that contains a Y chromosome.
-There is good evidence that the Y chromosome in humans, unlike Drosophila, is necessary for masculinity .
+The male is heterogametic since it produces two types of gametes: one type that contains an X chromosome and the other that has a Y chromosome.
+There is good evidence that the Y chromosome in humans, unlike Drosophila, is necessary for masculinity.

-A human individual arises through the union of two cells, an ovum of the mother and a sperm of the father.
+A human individual arises through the union of two cells, the mother’s ovum and the sperm of the father.
 The human ovules are barely visible to the naked eye.